MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 • Schedule a consult: after doing substantial research on potential surgeons, it’s time to schedule an appointment with one of them!

-• How you feel: it’s very important that your surgeon is someone that you feel comfortable with.
+• How you feel: it’s very important that your surgeon is someone with whom you feel comfortable.
 This can make all the difference in how you feel after your surgery.

 FFS is not considered reversible.
 In cases where clients have regretted their decision to undergo FFS, it is very difficult and often not possible to reverse the changes made.
 We strongly urge all clients to be sure of their decision before undergoing any surgical procedures.

-Some characteristics that are typically associated with femininity include high cheekbones, soft jawline, eyebrows that are shaped like an “M”, a smooth brow ridge, and a hairline that drops down towards the face and of course a smooth neck.
+Some characteristics that are typically associated with femininity include high cheekbones, soft jawline, eyebrows that are shaped like an “M”, a smooth brow ridge, and a hairline that drops down towards the face, as well as a lack of prominent facial hair.

-All surgery has risks, including facial feminisation procedure.
+All surgery has risks, including a Facial Feminisation Procedure.

 • Fracture of the bone – although this can be treated in most cases

-• Bleeding from the wound- is rare and if happens will be controlled during the surgical procedure
+• Bleeding from the wound – this is rare, and if it happens, Dr Hunt will aim to control it during the surgical procedure

 • Hair loss around the incision site

-• Reaction to anaesthesia – is rare and manageable
+• Reaction to anaesthesia – this is rare and typically manageable

 • Scarring